-From your nine typefaces you will need to choose three to use for your assignment: 1 of your serif typefaces, 1 of your sans-serif typefaces, and either your Pre-Venetian/Ancient OR your Display typeface for the third.
+For this project you will choose three typefaces to use for your assignment: 1 must be a serif typeface, 1 must be a sans-serif typeface, and your third typeface choice must be a display typeface.

-With your three final typefaces you will will be designing a menu for the restaurant of your choice.
+With your three typefaces you will will be designing a menu for the restaurant of your choice.
 It can be a real one or one you have invented but must have a full menu of items.
 If you wish you can find an existing restaurant menu and redesign it, in which case I encourage finding one that is badly designed for your remake.
 And remember that a menu is much more than just a price list, it is an extension of the brand and experience of the restaurant.
 There is one restriction, you CANNOT USEANY photography or illustration.